-So, if you are already convinced to start a saltwater aquarium, please continue reading below.
+So, if you are already convinced to start a saltwater aquarium, please continue reading essential equipment for saltwater fish tank setup below.

 Now it’s time to start assembling the required equipment to get your saltwater tank ready for fish.
 I’ve assembled a list of the essential things you’ll need to get your saltwater fish tank setup running properly.
 There is always some disagreement over what is essential and what isn’t, but I think this is a pretty good list of the “must-haves” for setting up a saltwater aquarium kit.